Evolution of Conditional Entropy for Diffusion Dynamics on Graphs: Random Walk Diffusion

 From \cref{eq:CTRW_complete} we derive a formula for the entropy of random walk, analogously to \cref{eq:exactHcomplete}:

-The spectrum of the random walk Laplacian is similar to that of the so-called normalized Laplacian \cite{masuda_random_2017}, and its spectral properties have also been studied (for instance, in \cite{chung_spectral_1997}).
-One could therefore derive explicit results of their dynamics on different classes of graphs, as we have shown for heat diffusion. \\ We provide a formula for the asymptotic value of random walk diffusion, which depends on the degree distribution of the nodes: \begin{proposition} Let $\langle R \rangle$ indicate the expectation of a random variable $R$ with respect to the degree distribution $P_d$ of a graph.
-If that graph is connected and non-bipartite, then the asymptotic value of the conditional entropy of random walk diffusion over it is
+We provide a formula for the asymptotic value of random walk diffusion, which depends on the degree distribution of the nodes: \begin{proposition} Let $\langle R \rangle$ indicate the expectation of a random variable $R$ with respect to the degree distribution $P_d$ of a graph.
+If that graph is connected, then the asymptotic value of the conditional entropy of random walk diffusion over it is

 independently from the initial distribution $p(0)$. \end{proposition} \begin{proof} In the case of random walk diffusion, the asymptotic value of the transition matrix $\lim_{t \to \infty} T_{i,j}(0,t) $ is equal to $\frac{d_j}{2M}$.
 We therefore have that: